boolean-uk/tdd-cohort-manager-challenge/Domain-Model.md

 - Input: Name of the cohort to search for
 - Output: found ? the searched cohort : error message

+searchStudentById(@int)

+- Input: Id of the student to search for
+- Output: found ? student : error message

 searchStudentByName(@str)

 - Input: The name you are searching for
-- Output: A list of matching students
+- Output: A list of matching students or error message

 newStudent(@str, @str, @str, @str)